mpa-LHutchinson/Auto-README/README.md

 # Auto-README

-This README file was generated using GROQ API.
+This README file was partially generated using GROQ API.

 This Node.js script is designed to generate a README file for a project using a model from Groq, a chat AI platform.
 Here's a breakdown of the script:

-**Importing dependencies**

-The script starts by importing the `fs` module for file system operations, `path` module for working with file paths, and `createREADME` and `model` functions from the `ai.js` file.
+**Getting started**

+Before using, make sure to provide an API key as an environment variable.
+You can either do this by creating a .env file and adding this line:

+*GROQ_API_KEY=<YourAPIkey>

+or by setting it in the terminal:

+*$env:GROQ_API_KEY="<YourAPIkey>"

+Once you do this, run this command:

+*node index.js

 **Command-line arguments**